Snow Man: History

-The group was predeceased by Mis Snow Man, a unit formed in 2009 that consists of 9 people.
+The group was preceded by Mis Snow Man, a unit formed in 2009 that consists of 9 people.
 The group has been active in stage play series Takizawa Kabuki since 2010.
 Among them, a unit consists of Tatsuya Fukazawa, Daisuke Sakuma, Shota Watanabe, Ryota Miyadate, Hikaru Iwamoto, and Ryohei Abe was later formed on May 3, 2012.
 The group's new name, Snow Man, was first announced when the six men stood in the stage of Takizawa Kabuki 2012, when letters suddenly appeared on the big screen behind them.
 The group's name was officially announced both to them and audience as a surprise.

-While active as back dancers for Tackey & Tsubasa, Kis-My-Ft2, A.B.C-Z, and other senior groups, they also regularly appeared in stage plays Dream Boys and Takizawa Kabuki, and from 2015, Shonen-tachi and its movie version.
-Since all of them are good at acrobatics, they are sometimes referred as "the craftsman group" and are often nominated by seniors in Johnny's as "Johnny's Jr. members they want to have as back dancers."
-While has been always described as "the best dancer among Johnny's Jr." since their formation in 2012 and despite their appearances in theater, the group couldn't get the chance to get a debut, leading to its member to "having a thought of leaving several times."
-In January 2019, Raul from Shonen Ninja, Ren Meguro from Uchuu Six, and a member from Kansai Johnny's Jr. Koji Mukai, was added as new members.
-While the original 6 members accepted the decision as "they wanted to protect the group," they also felt that the "even if whole group (as original Snow Man) has gone, we just want to realize our dream as Snow Man," and "the only way to get rid of this problem (off my head) is this."
+While active as back dancers for Tackey & Tsubasa, Kis-My-Ft2, A.B.C-Z, and other senior groups, they also regularly appeared in stage plays such as Dream Boys and Takizawa Kabuki, and from 2015, Shonen-tachi and its movie version.
+Since all of them are good at acrobatics, they are sometimes referred as "a group of highly talented and dedicated performers" and are often nominated by seniors in the company as "Junior members they want to have as back dancers."
+While they have been described as "the best dancer among Junior" since their formation in 2012, and despite their appearances in theater, the group couldn't get the chance to get a debut, making the members think about leaving.
+In January 2019, Raul from Shonen Ninja, Ren Meguro from Uchuu Six, and a member from Kansai Junior, Koji Mukai, were added as new members.
+While the original 6 members accepted the decision as "wanting to protect the group," they also felt that "even if whole group (as original Snow Man) was gone, we just want to realize our dream as Snow Man," and "the only way to get rid of this problem (off my head) is this."

-In March 2019, the group, along with 11 other Johnny's Jr. groups (SixTones, Travis Japan, HiHi Jets, Bi Shonen, 7 Men Samurai, Shonen Ninja, Jr.SP, Uchuu Six, Naniwa Danshi, Lil Kansai, and Ae! group) become a part of Island TV, a website that provides video streaming exclusive for Johnny's Jr. members.
+In March 2019, Island TV, a website made to provide exclusive video streaming content from Johnny's Jr. members was released.< Individual concerts were streamed for a fee.
+Snow Man, along with 11 other Johnny's Jr. groups (SixTones, Travis Japan, HiHi Jets, Bi Shonen, 7 Men Samurai, Shonen Ninja, Jr.SP, Uchuu Six, Naniwa Danshi, Lil Kansai, and Ae!
+Group) held their first "solo" concert In August 8, and was streamed via the site.

 The group's debut was first announced by Takizawa, who is told by Johnny Kitagawa in his hospital bed in June 2019.
-Debuting at the same time as SixTONES, the announcement was officially announced in Johnny's Jr. 8.8 Matsuri ~Tokyo Dome kara Hajimaru~ concert on August 8, 2019.
+Debuting at the same time as SixTONES, the announcement was officially made in Johnny's Jr. 8.8 Matsuri 〜Tokyo Dome kara Hajimaru〜 concert on August 8, 2019.
 They also "graduated" from Johhny's Jr. official YouTube channel and officially opened their own YouTube channel on December 25, 2019.